robinredX/DISSECT/readme.md

 The averaged deconvolution result (tab seperated txt files) will be stored at `dissect_fractions_ens.txt` in the `experiment_folder`.

 ## 2.4 Run explainer

+This runs `GradientExplainer` from python package `shap` (https://shap-lrjball.readthedocs.io/en/latest/generated/shap.GradientExplainer.html).
+This allows to caculate approximated shapley values to attribute contribution of each gene in computing fractions.
+It should be noted that these are approximations and may not be incorrect.
+Nonetheless, top genes per cell type based on shapley values should be enriched for specific cell types.

 Run `python explain.py`